 A few days after the full-scale invasion, Ukraine applied to join the European Union.
 Then President Volodymyr Zelensky, together with Chairman of the Verkhovna Rada Ruslan Stefanchuk and Prime Minister Denis Shmygal, signed a joint statement.

-“Ukraine, having paid such a huge price for the European choice and the security of Europe, will be able to follow this path,” the statement notes.
+“Ukraine, having paid such a huge price for the European choice and the security of Europe, will be able to follow this path,” the statement said.

 Already on March 1, 2022, the European Union accepted it, Ukraine received candidate status and a political decision to begin accession negotiations, and two years later, on June 25, they officially began.